-Question from Angela K.: Rick, I have a question about extended warranties.
+Question from Angela: Rick, I have a question about extended warranties.

-I paid less than $300 for the laptop and $50 seemed excessive to me, so I declined.
+I paid just a little over $300 for the laptop and $100 seemed excessive to me, so I declined.

 Do you think I made the right decision?
 I have up to 30 days to change my mind and go back and buy it.